A Family’s Historic Townhouse Grows in Brooklyn (Part 1)

 We certainly did not go into our renovation thinking that it would be a gut—we couldn’t afford it and we didn’t think it would be necessary.
 But while attempting to figure out the mechanicals and ductwork, it quickly became apparent that it would be more efficient to take down all the crumbling walls and start from scratch.
 It wouldn’t be so much more expensive since the electrical, plumbing and HVAC systems could be done anew, rather than trying to trace them up 130-year-old walls.
 There was also so much water damage throughout the house that none of the original flooring could be preserved.
 The house was a mess.

 Our goals were to meet the basic needs of our family, and tick items off our dream list.
 My basic vision of a home is a giant kitchen with some other rooms arranged nearby for whatever it is people do outside of a kitchen.
 Larry was really looking forward to having his own private office, which would allow him to work from home more often and spend more time with our son, Nacho.
 Our child only cares about fans, so we made sure we had a ceiling fan for him to play with (kidding).
 Collectively, we love to entertain, so we wanted to make sure we had plenty of space for guests and could host for a while without it feeling like a strain.
 We also knew that as we and our families aged, our needs would be different, and wanted flexibility in how our spaces were configured to allow for changing needs.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 My husband and I disagreed on most decisions (seriously, renovation is not for the faint-hearted), but there was also a really nice division of labor around what our priorities were.
 I could care less about the bells and whistles of a “smart” home, but my husband spent a lot of time and effort getting the house wired up on Nest thermostats, security systems, and a Sonos sound system, etc. It’s totally amazing to be able to hear music throughout the house, or turn the heat on remotely and come home to a warm home after a few days away.
 On the other hand, I really care about the flow of space and a house design that makes it easy to clean and maintain.
 I thought a lot about our storage options and made a million mock-ups of the kitchen and what each cabinet should be used for.